 UPDATE: 27 February 2018 – Victory!
-Vanquis is made to offer refunds to cardholders who have had ROP.
-See Vanquis to pay £168 million in refunds for ROP from 2003 for details and what you need to do.
+Vanquis is made by the FCA, its regulator, to offer refunds of the additional interest charged to all cardholders who have had ROP.

 Vanquis Bank’s Repayment Option Plan (ROP) for its credit cards is being investigated by the regulator, the Financial Conduct Authority (FCA).
 This was announced by Provident, who own Vanquis, on 22nd August 2017.

-This article looks at whether you should cancel this ROP if you are still paying for it.
-It has a template letter for you to ask for a refund of ROP.
+This article looks at whether you should cancel this ROP if you are still paying for it and complain and ask for a refund of ROP.
 The details of one refund are shown – you may get a large amount back because you also get a refund of all the interest that was charged on your ROP fees.

 Many readers have got hundreds or even thousands back, see all the comments below.

 What is the ROP and why is the FCA looking at it?

 Vanquis’s ROP is a bit like insurance, offering some features that could help if you have difficulty with repayments to the credit card.

 The main feature is an “account freeze” if you get into financial difficulty: no payments needed, no interest being added and your credit record is protected.
 You can’t just ask for a freeze, you have to supply evidence eg that you have lost your job, send an income and expenditure sheet etc